Issac687/Aeacus-Score-Checker/Aeacus Documentation.md

-# AEACUS SCORE CHECKER
+# AEACUS SCORE CHECKER DOCUMENTATION
+**Tested and Documented by: Is-haq Abdulhanif Khatri**

 *Automated Student Quiz Scoring Application*

 ## Overview

-AEACUS is an automated scoring application developed by a high school student.
+**AEACUS** is an automated scoring application developed by a high school student.
 It allows students to submit quizzes assigned by teachers, and the application evaluates scores automatically.

 ## Installation Guide